conglome/oreo-wiper/README.md

 ### About
-- Oreo Ransomware is a linux-based python ransomware made to destroy and corrupt a linux-based system and with self-destruct capabilities.
+- Oreo Ransomware is a linux-based python ransomware made to destroy and corrupt a linux-based system.

 ### Features:
 - GUI